chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 #### What if you become really frustrated with a teammate?
 What are you going to do?

 #### What are you looking for financially?

+My contract rate with AW is $120 per hour, while my rate for freelancing is $90 per hour.
+The discrepancy is due to freelancing being part time and secondary income, along with leveraging technology that I enjoy working in.
+Aside from those explicit numbers, I'm aware of what the current market rate is for someone with my skill set in the USA.

+What does This Dot Labs believe is fair compensation for this role?